Gove stokes environmental anger by approving first new coal mine in 30 years

 “Waving this mine through further cements Rishi Sunak as an out of date fossil fuel PM in a renewable age,” the MP said.

-The move also threatens to anger some Conservative MPs, who were opposing the mine.
+The move also threatens to anger some Conservative MPs, with former cabinet minister Alok Sharma among those who have pleaded for the mine to be blocked.

+Mr Sharma, who was Cop26 president, warned at the weekend that it would “not only be a backward step for UK climate action but also damage the UK’s hard-won international reputation”.

 “The mine isn’t needed, will add to global climate emissions, and won’t replace Russian coal.”